frederic-perez/AmE-dictionary/data/idioms.md

 __shrinking violet__ Someone who is very shy and not assertive. _I am not exactly a shrinking violet, but I don’t have the guts to say what you said to her._
 __shroom__
 __shtick__ _Sometimes he pushed his shtick a little too far._
+__shuffle off this mortal coil__ To die.
+An allusion to a line in Shakespeare’s _Hamlet_, in which Hamlet muses on what happens to the spirit after death.
 __shut (one’s) mouth__
 __shut down__ :three::hammer: _San Antonio shut down Utah for its fourth straight road victory._
 __shut the front door__ _slang_ An exclamation of surprise or disbelief, used as a minced oath of the vulgar phrase “shut the fuck up.”